Friday, 8 January 2021

 Donal Lionel Seligman (1928-2015) and his wife Barbara (née Levine) were barristers and she was a renowned international bridge player.

-John and Joan Morris lived in the Rathdown area of Terenure until they moved to Wales in 2016.
+John and Joan Finkel lived in the Rathdown area of Terenure until they moved to Wales in 2016.
 Their daughter-in-law is Rabbi Monique Mayer of the Bristol and West Progressive Jewish Congregation.

 Other founding members of the Progressive community buried in Woodtown include: Charles George Boas (1881-1955), Johanna Boas, Annerose and Ottilie Heitler, Else and Emile Hirsch, Irma, Fritz, Richard and Paul Hitchman, and Fred and Stefka Schmolka.